 There are some strategies to consider when using your credit cards for the FIRE movement.
 The best way to use a credit card is to only use those with the best rates and fewer fees and use them to buy necessities.
 The trick is to use the credit card if it offers cashback on certain purchases.
 This strategy helps you save money and prevent you from stretching your resources.

 The FIRE movement isn’t without its flaws.
-For example, some say this is an unrealistic solution for many who experience many fluctuations in their finance over time and doesn’t account for emergencies, medical problems, or issues with their investments.
+For example, some say this is an unrealistic solution for many who experience many fluctuations in their finance over time and doesn’t account for:

 Others also argue that you must give up some things that make life exciting and memorable instead of saving money to leave meagerly later in life.
 They claim this movement takes the joy out of the most enjoyable part of life and encourages people to forego living their dreams and experiencing all life has to offer them.

-Another issue people have with the FIRE movement is that it doesn’t allow people who live paycheck to paycheck to participate.
+Another issue people have with the FIRE movement is that it doesn’t allow earners who live paycheck to paycheck to participate.
+Student debt can be crippling.
 While this may be true, it hasn’t dampened the enthusiasm of those who heavily support the process.

 Although the FIRE movement has plenty of steam currently, that may depend on the financial climate and the stock market’s volatility.
 Keep in mind that recession and crashes drastically affect the finances of those participating in the movement.
 While they may make progress and seem on track, something can happen to create devastating losses which undo all they have done over time.
 It’s a huge risk to take, in a sense, and one reason many have not turned to attempt this method to achieve their financial independence.